Comorbid Conditions Therapy: Therapy for Overlapping Symptoms in St. Petersburg, Florida, and PSYPACT States

 A: If you feel like your experience can’t be explained with a single diagnosis, you’re not alone.
 Many of my clients feel overwhelmed because their symptoms overlap or shift depending on the situation.
 If you’ve tried therapy before and felt like something was missing, my approach may be a good fit.

-Q: What Does Dual Diagnosis Therapy Look Like?
+Q: What Does Overlapping Symptoms Therapy Look Like?

-A: I take an integrative approach, using evidence-based methods like CBT, DBT, RO DBT, and more.
+A: I take an integrative approach to treating comorbid conditions, using evidence-based methods like CBT, DBT, RO DBT, and more.
 The goal is to understand the “why” behind your patterns while learning practical tools to manage them.
-We focus on the whole person, not just one label.
+I focus on the whole person, not just one label.

-Q: Can You Provide Examples of Therapy for Co-Occurring Disorders?
+Q: Can You Provide Examples of Therapy for Overlapping Symptoms?

 A: Absolutely!
-Here are a few examples of clients I support:
+Here are a few examples of co-occurring disorders I treat:

 • High-achieving professionals with ADHD and anxiety who feel behind despite working nonstop